umbralcalc/umbralcalc.github.io/_posts/dennm-torch.md

 title: Solving non-Markovian master equations with Libtorch
 author: Hardwick, Robert J
 date: 2024-05-04
-concept: To study a variety of numerical solutions to non-Markovian phenomena.
+concept: To compute direct numerical solutions for non-Markovian phenomena.
 We do this by revealing different orders of temporal correlation that are present in the full master equation of a generalised non-Markovian process.
-By relating higher-order correlations to a form of time dependence in the pairwise correlation we then show how to numerically solve the system to obtain the time evolution of state probabilities.
-Since this computation can become very numerically intensive, the algorithm we discuss is implemented in C++ using the Libtorch library to achieve as much performance as possible.
+By relating higher-order correlations to a form of time dependence in the pairwise correlation, we then show how to numerically solve a discretised version of the system to obtain the time evolution of state probabilities.
+Since this computation can become very numerically intensive, we implement the basic algorithm in C++ using the Libtorch library.
 articleId: dennm-torch
 codeLink: https://github.com/umbralcalc/dennm-torch
 year: 2024